Tanzu-Partner-SE/tko-guide/workshop2/00-tmc-administration.md

     ![](images/aws-s3-4.png)

     iv.
-Click on next, on the follow the steps as the screenshots below
+Click on next, and then follow the steps as the screenshots below

     ![](images/aws-s3-5.png)